Tag: Gareth Thomas

 Gareth Thomas – 2016 Parliamentary Question to the Department for Communities and Local Government

-To ask the Secretary of State for Communities and Local Government, when the future high streets forum has met in the last two years; and if he will make a statement.
+To ask the Secretary of State for Communities and Local Government, how many local authorities in England have held council tax referendums in each of the last five years; and if he will make a statement.

 • Gareth Thomas – 2016 Parliamentary Question to the Department for Communities and Local Government